trisulnsm/dinodoc/trisuldocs/docs/ag/basictasks/startstop.md

-# Start and stop Trisul
+# Start and Stop Trisul

 Describes how you can start and stop Trisul components.